-I know naturally, psychologically, the process is something I have to work on versus the output, which I naturally crave.
+I know naturally, psychologically, the process is something I have to work on versus the output.
 I’m heavily skewed towards wanting the output and not caring about the process.
 I’m very cognisant of that.

 So I know that’s what gets me out of bed, but the other thing is, when you start a project you have so many people that are drawing value out of what you’re doing; consultants, developers, Dorado itself, Dorado’s investors, all the rest of it.
 There’s an absolute view for me that collectively, if I let something drop, I let it drop for all of those people.